 The Appellate Division determined that, if bad faith in negotiating the agreement is found, such that the good faith reasons for removal were known at the time of negotiating the agreement or the Mother cannot demonstrate an unanticipated substantial change, then the standard to be applied at a plenary hearing shall be the best interests standard.
 Also, if the remarriage is shown to have been anticipated, then the non-relocation provision should rule.
 The last option, if there is no bad faith in negotiation, no anticipation of the marriage and an adequate change of circumstances is shown, then the Baures standard would be applied in the final decision on relocation.

-If you need to discuss relocation, call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss relocation, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.